Broken Shift Allowance Explained | SCHADS Award

 Does the minimum engagement apply to each part of a broken shift?

 Yes.
-Each portion of the broken shift generally attracts the minimum engagement rule (e.g., 2 hours), unless specific provisions in the Home Care stream allow otherwise for certain tasks.
+Each portion of the broken shift generally attracts the minimum engagement rule (e.g., 2 hours for SIL and Home Care, 3 hours for SACS), unless specific provisions in the Home Care stream allow otherwise for certain tasks.

 Is travel between broken shift portions paid?

 Generally, travel home and back is not paid.
-However, the allowance compensates for this inconvenience.
+However, the allowance compensates for the inconvenience of the split day.

 Automate SCHADS Compliance